RobertDeRose/nix-config/docs/src/operations/linux-builder.md

 - Status helper: `nac`

-This is functional, but Apple `container` remains an external mutable runtime, so this should still be treated as an in-progress integration rather than a fully hardened subsystem.
+This is functional, but Apple `container` remains an external mutable runtime, so this should still be treated as a practical integration rather than a fully hardened subsystem.

 ## Components